Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 There are the following processes.

 1. In your application, let the user visit the login link, the browser redirects to Approw, the user completes **authentication** in Approw.
-2. Approw redirects the browser to your application callback address.
+2. Approw redirects the browser to your application callback URL.
 Code, AccessToken and IdToken are sent as **URL hash**.
 3. Your application retrieves code and token from URL.
 4. Your application can save AccessToken and IdToken for further use.
 Such as carrying AccessToken to access the resource service, carrying IdToken to request the service so that the server can identify the user's identity.
 5. Your application can send code to the back-end.